dpse/tcli/docs/_index.md

 sort_by = "weight"
 +++

-_TinyCLI_ is a tiny _command-line interface_ library for embedded systems.
+_TinyCLI_ is a _command-line interface_ library for embedded systems.
 It allows you to register a set of commands (and optionally users), and then by directing input and output you automatically get a command-line interface with tab-completion, history, [shortcut support](@/shortcuts.md), [pattern matching](@/pattern-matching.md), etc.
 It can also coexist with log or debug-output.

 It is written in C, performs no dynamic allocations, and is intended to run on microcontrollers with or without an RTOS.
 Typical applications include providing a CLI over a serial line or a [Telnet connection](@/telnet.md).